Vlad-Lapysh/nba-stats/README.md

 # PACELC Theorem Choices

 - **Partition (P) occurs**:
     - **Availability (A) over Consistency (C)**: In case of network partition, the system favors availability using Hazelcast to ensure the application remains responsive, potentially sacrificing some consistency temporarily.
 - **Else (E), no partition**:
-    - **Consistency (C) over Latency (L)**: Under normal conditions, the system prioritizes consistency, ensuring that all nodes have the same view of the data, leveraging PostgreSQL's strong consistency guarantees.
+    - **Latency (L) over Consistency (C)**: Under normal conditions, the system prioritizes latency, ensuring low response times and high throughput.
+This is achieved by keeping all statistics data in memory with Hazelcast, which improves performance even though it may sacrifice some level of consistency.

 # Technology/Architecture Decisions